segmentio/segment-docs/src/connections/functions/insert-functions.md

 Segment invokes a separate part of the function (called a "handler") for each event type that you send to your destination insert function.

 > info ""
-> If you’ve configured a [destination filter](/docs/connections/destinations/destination-filters/), and the event doesn’t pass the filter, then your function isn’t invoked for that event as destination filters are applied before insert functions.
-The same is true for the [integrations object]([url](https://segment.com/docs/guides/filtering-data/#filtering-with-the-integrations-object)).
-If an event is configured with the integrations object not to go to a particular destination then the Insert Function connected to that destination won't be invoked.
+> If you’ve configured a [destination filter](/docs/connections/destinations/destination-filters/) and the event doesn’t pass the filter, then your function isn’t invoked for that event as Segment applies destination filters before insert functions.
+The same is true for the [integrations object](/docs/guides/filtering-data/#filtering-with-the-integrations-object)).
+If an event is configured with the integrations object not to go to a particular destination, then the insert function connected to that destination won't be invoked.

 The default source code template includes handlers for all event types.
 You don't need to implement all of them - just use the ones you need, and skip the ones you don't.
 For event types that you want to send through the destination, return the event in the respective event handlers.